Read more about InAlienable.

 The largest facilities in Louisiana are privately run.
 Pine Prairie Processing Center and LaSalle Detention Facility in Jena are both operated by the GEO Group, and have been the sites of demonstrations against conditions in recent weeks.

 A specific case that has gained attention in the last few days is that of Yoel Alonso Leal, a Cuban asylum seeker who has been shuffled back and forth between Louisiana and Mississippi detention facilities while awaiting his asylum case.
 Yoel has lost his most recent appeal and is facing deportation at any time now.
 Yoel did everything by the law - he presented himself at a port of entry and declared asylum.
 He was put into detention immediately anyway, where he has been for 11 months.
 Yoel is the lead plaintiff in a lawsuit challenging the New Orleans ICE office and the illegal detention of asylum seekers.
-Yesterday, 10 people protesting Yoel's pending deportation .
+Yesterday, 10 people protesting Yoel's pending deportation were arrested in New Orleans.